-Potential ROH (return on hype), however, has made the prospect very attractive to dealers- but there are many issues regarding the veracity and security of information (ownership data, for example) entered onto blockchains without oversight or real accountability.
+Potential ROH (return on hype), however, has made the prospect very attractive to dealers- but there are many issues regarding the veracity and security of information (ownership data, for example) entered onto blockchains commanded by individuals or small groups.

-Many bitcoiners are harshly critical of the thousands of blockchain knock offs now being trotted out to purported solving data problems in industries like registry.
+Many bitcoiners are harshly critical of the thousands of blockchain knock offs now being trotted out to purportedly solving data problems in industries like registry.

 The arbitration of transactions on Bitcoin is automated by dense and energy-intensive mathematical processes.
 No transactions can be overwritten, modified or reversed in Bitcoin.

 But despite how innovative Bitcoin is, the system still only allows one simple type of immutable transaction: send Bitcoin, receive Bitcoin.
-And nine years after it was released, the Bitcoin system remains hard to use and transacting bitcoins requires dedication.
+And nonetheless, even nine years after it was released, the Bitcoin system remains hard to use for all but the most dedicated and savvy.

-Copycat systems like Ethereum are still weak from having tried to make blockchain all things to all people, and most of these systems require middle men all over the place to “function.”
+Copycat systems like Ethereum are still weak from having tried to make blockchain all things to all people, critics say, and most of these nascent systems require middle men all over the place to function, more or less.

-So called “decentralized” centrally-manged blockchain systems that purport to register important property ownership, such as title for works of art, have the same or greater potential points of failure that legacy registries had.
+So called “decentralized” centrally-manged blockchain systems that claim to immutably register important property ownership, such as title for works of art, have the same or greater potential points of failure that legacy registries have, say critical Bitcoiners.

-First, how do I know that the Warhol I bought shares or tokens in is real?
-It might be halfway across the world.
-How can I check.
+First, how does on know that the Warhol one bought shares or tokens in is real?
+It could be halfway across the world.
+How can one check?

-Maybe the gallery is reputable and posts a bunch of certificates- Fine.
-I feel better.
+Maybe the gallery is reputable and posts a bunch of certificates- fine.

-But how do I know the gallery or artist hasn’t oversold the shares or sold a particular piece multiple times?
+But how does one know the gallery or artist hasn’t oversold the shares or sold a particular piece multiple times?

-I would need considerable time and skills in forensic blockchain investigation to check myself, and even then, the data entered on blockchains for virtually-managed ownership can be manipulated by whoever controls the system or whoever enters the data.
+One would need considerable time and skills in forensic blockchain investigation to check, and even then, the data entered on blockchains for virtually-managed ownership can be manipulated by whoever controls the system or whoever enters the data.

-When I buy bitcoins, I own the actual coins.
-I control the private keys.
-When I trade shares or tokens of “ownership,” these can easily be linked to thin air.
+When one buys bitcoins, that person commands the actual coins.
+They control the private keys.
+When one trade shares or tokens of “ownership,” these can easily be linked to thin air.

-Without adequate oversight, I can promise anything and enter whatever reassuring data I want onto a blockchain, and people can trade related tokens and possibly profit.
+Without adequate oversight, dealers can promise anything and enter whatever reassuring data they want onto a blockchain, and people can trade related tokens and possibly profit.

-But unless someone is auditing my gallery vault, if the deal says I retain 51% ownership and physical possession of a work, I could easily sell thin air, watch the thin air flip on exchanges and flip that thin air myself, indefinitely.
+But unless someone is auditing the gallery vault directly, if the deal says a gallery retains 51% ownership and physical possession of a work, that dealer could easily sell thin air, then watch the thin air flip indefinitely on exchanges.

-There is no way to “genetically” tag an art work at this time, no truly decentralized art registry system, nor any universally-accepted, regulated centralized blockchain art registry that we can genuinely rely on.
+There is no way to “genetically” tag an art work at this time, no truly decentralized art registry system, nor any universally-accepted, regulated, centralized blockchain art registry that we can rely on.

 The potential for abuse of so-called “blockchain” systems is why hardcore bitcoiners are so critical of ICOs and call them “licenses to print money.”